cfhirsch/adventofcode2024/README.md

 Part 1: Wrote some code to represent the puzzle input as a list of tuples, consisting of the id and number of sectors in each block (and id of -1 denotes a free space block).
 Then I start at the last block with file content, and move sectors into free sectors min(file size, free space) chunks at a time.
 After each move I connect the free blocks at the end of the list.

+**Dec 10:**

+Part 1: Not terribly difficult.
+I build up a list of zero locations when reading in the puzzle input.
+For each zero, I do a depth first search of all paths to a 9, and add each 9 point found to a hsahset.
+The score for a zero location is the number of items in this hashset.